calliope-project/euro-calliope/templates/README.md

 > cost assumptions

 By default, euro-calliope uses cost and lifetime projections from the JRC Energy Technology Reference Indicator 2014.
 The `dea-renewable-cost` override allows to use the projections from the Danish Energy Agency instead for solar PV, wind power and biomass and `schroeder-hydro-cost` provides another source for the hydropower assumptions.
-Using the override `no-hydro-fixed-cost` allows to only consider variable and O&M costs for hydropower since the capacities are constrained to current levels by default.
+Using the override `no-hydro-fixed-cost` allows to only consider variable and O&M costs for hydropower.
+This may make sense especially in combination with the `freeze-hydro-capacities` override (see below).

 > directional-rooftop-pv